 (January 2025) Startups in EDA face steep challenges from the oligopol of the three dominating vendors, high R&D costs, and cautious investors in a rapidly evolving semiconductor market.

-(Dec 2024) We participated in the 2 day EDA Forum in Berlin, organized by the EDA-Zentrum.
-We presented the current status of available open source EDA tools, when they are a good choice, and when better to not use them.
+(Dec 2024) Symbiotic EDA participated in the 2 day EDA Forum in Berlin, organized by the EDA-Zentrum.
+We presented the current status of available open source EDA tools, when they are a good choice, and when better not to use them.

 (May 2024) In an open letter to the EU Commission 500 academics tried to point out how imporant open source EDA tools are for the education for the next generation of European chip design engineers.